 CW = -3

 MOC = 53

 Family - Asteraceae/Eupatorieae

-Inflorescence - Terminal flat-topped to subdomed cymes dense with flower heads.
+Inflorescence - Terminal flat-topped to subdomed panicles of flower heads.
 Peduncles villous to densely pubescent.
 Flower heads with +/-15 flowers (florets).

-Disk flowers - Disk florets 9-23 per head.
-Corollas white to pinkish, 5-lobed, to 5mm long.
-Lobes acute.
+Flowers - Ray florets absent.
+Disk florets 9-23 per head.
+Corollas 2.5-3.5 mm long, the surface often somewhat glandular, white, 5-lobed, the lobes acute.
 Stamens 5, included.
 Anthers connate around style, purplish.
 Style bifurcate, exserted.
 Pappus of capillary bristles.
-Achenes black when mature.